Guided Hiking Tours

 Distance: 2 miles.

-Our day begins with an exploration of Bath’s eponymous attraction, the Roman Baths.
-These historic thermal spa ruins stand as one of the most comprehensive and extensive examples of Roman spa architecture in the world.
-Next we enjoy a free walking tour of the city of Bath, paid for by the city council and guided by professional guides.
-After lunch, we spend the afternoon walking our final Cotswold walk, Journey’s End: The Walk into Bath.
+We spend our final day exploring Bath’s namesake, the Roman Baths, one of the most complete and extensive Roman spa ruins on Earth.
+Follow this with a free walking tour of the city of Bath, paid for by the city council and guided by the rather astonishingly knowledgeable guides.
+After lunch, spend the afternoon walking our final Cotswold walk, Journey’s End: The Walk into Bath.
 This 5-mile linear walk offers a true sense of pilgrimage as the trail slides from open hilltop and around farmland into the heart of Bath with its crescendo at the majestic splendor of Bath Abbey (where Edgar, the first ‘King of the English’ was crowned in 973AD) and the southern end of the Cotswolds Way.
-Return to our Bath hotel.
+Return to our hotel in Bath.

 Distance: 5 miles.